guivecchi12/guivecchi12/README.md

 ### Hello 👋

 Hi, I'm Gui!
-I'm a software engineer who is passionate about backend and data management.
+I'm a Software Engineer who is passionate about backend and frontend web development.

-- 🔭 I’m currently working on a e-commerce app for a book-store
+- 🔭 I’m currently work for doTERRA as a Software Developer II
-- 🌱 I’m currently diving deeper into Node.js and Java backend
+- 🌱 I’m currently diving deeper into Node.js and how I can implement AI in different ways
 - 💬 Ask me about anything
 - 📫 How to reach me: vecchigm@gmail.com, https://www.linkedin.com/in/gui-vecchi/